Frequently Asked Questions can be found below.

 The UXO Engineer can also supervise deeper survey of these positions by utilising a staged ‘down hole’ magnetometer survey to ensure the position is clear and no anomalies with ordnance like qualities are present.

-Boreholes may be cased with non-ferrous (stainless steel or plastic) casings if required or traditional casing may be raised allowing surveying of the bottom of the borehole without interference from the magnetic casings.
+Boreholes may be cased with non-ferrous (stainless steel or plastic) casings if required or traditional casing may be ‘pulled’ or raised allowing surveying of the bottom of the borehole without interference from the magnetic casings.

 As the offshore energy industry expands in UK and European waters, construction in the marine environment - ranging from installation of wind turbine foundations to cable laying – is taking place on an unprecedented scale.
 Throughout this process it is imperative that developers take account of and address site-specific risks, both to the safety of personnel and to the successful completion of a project.

-One such risk is posed by the sizeable legacy of unexploded ordnance left behind on the seabed by two World Wars, years of munitions dumping and military training and testing.
+The UXO threat is posed by the sizeable legacy of unexploded ordnance left behind on the seabed by two World Wars, years of munitions dumping and military training and testing.
 Several European offshore wind projects have experienced costly delays relating to the mismanagement of UXO risks especially during construction, highlighting the need for a more robust and coordinated approach to the assessment and mitigation of this risk.

 Furthermore, as projects move from the early construction phases into a prolonged period of operations and maintenance (O&M) activity, management teams must be made aware of the on-going threat posed by the prospective migration of seabed UXO throughout the lifecycle of a project.
 The importance of responsible management is further underlined by a range of European and national legislation that makes project directors fully accountable should a UXO-related incident occur on site.